 The 5 most difficult places to have sex

 The Mile High Club may be considered the ultimate in grappling adventures, but it’s more a mark of flexibility and perseverance than anything else.
-It’s hard enough to fit solo in even a business class bathroom, let alone coach.
+It’s hard enough to fit solo in even a business class bathroom, let alone economy.
 Then there’s the hygiene factor and lineup of those annoying cabin walkers constantly tapping on the door.

 This one is a challenge that even Viagra can’t overcome.
-Of course, there’s the whole gravity situation to deal with, but turns out it’s near impossible to get a boner in space — because of said gravity affecting blood flow.
-Then, if you’re lucky enough to somehow find yourself aroused, plus a fellow staffer who’s consenting, there’s Newton’s 3 Laws of Motion and the constant, rapid motion and friction required that simply doesn’t exist.
+Of course, there’s the whole gravity situation to deal with, but turns out it’s near impossible to get a boner in space – because of said gravity affecting blood flow.
+Then, if you’re lucky enough to somehow find yourself aroused, plus a fellow staffer who’s consenting, there’s Newton’s Three Laws of Motion and the constant, rapid motion and friction required that simply doesn’t exist.

 Having relations in its traditional form is impossible on a rollercoaster, but there are other methods that work if Reese Witherspoon’s 1996 film Fear is to be believed.
 Even the digital method is impossible on what would be considered the most tame of all themepark rides – the spinning tea cups.
 There’s the dizziness, the speed and then the centrifugal forces that render your hands all but tied as you’re whipped around in a blur of vomit-inducing colours and screams.